De-Morgan/observe_internet_connectivity/README.md

   }
   ```

 The package checks for active internet connection by opening a socket to a list of specified addresses, each with individual port and timeout using  `SocketObservingStrategy`.
 If you'd like to implement a different type of observing strategy, you can create a new  strategy by extending `InternetObservingStrategy`.
-All observing strategy is a sub-class of `InternetObservingStrategy`
+All observing strategies are a sub-class of `InternetObservingStrategy`

   ### `SocketObservingStrategy`